doodhi muthiya | Gujarati doodhi muthia | dudhi na muthia | steamed lauki muthia |

 1. To steam doodhi muthiya | Gujarati doodhi muthia | dudhi na muthia | steamed lauki muthia | add water in a steamer and put to boil.

-2. Grease the steamer plate with oil.
+2. Grease the steamer plate with oil using a brush.

 7. The steamed doodhi muthiya | Gujarati doodhi muthia | dudhi na muthia | steamed lauki muthia | are ready.
 Steaming makes these muthiyas a healthy snack to munch upon!